Create a count-based loop with the Repeat block

 To connect a Collect block, do the following:

-3. Select Collect icon Collect.
-If you want to search for the block, enter Collect in search.
+Collect from the list.
+If you want to search for the block, enter “Collect” in search.

 The Display block displays incoming data, such as the Collect block’s outgoing list.